 The total pension liabilities are measured based on assumptions pertaining to the interest rates, inflation rates, and employee demographic behavior in future years.
-The assumptions used in the June 30, 2013 valuation were based on the results of an actuarial experience study conducted in 2011.
+The assumptions used were based on the results of an actuarial experience study conducted in 2011.
 It is likely that future experience will not exactly conform to these assumptions.
 To the extent that actual experience deviates from these assumptions, the emerging liabilities may be higher or lower than anticipated.
 The more the actual experience deviates, the larger the impact on future financial statements.